surister/queryzen/queryzen-docs/docs/tutorials/python/creating_a_zen.md

 zen = qz.create("zen_with_default", query="select :some_value", default=Default(some_value=1))
 ```

-If a passed default parameter does not exist in the query, an exception will be raised.
+If a passed default parameter doesn’t exist in the query, an exception will be raised.

 ```python
 zen = qz.create("zen_with_default", query="select :some_value", default=Default(some_value=1, extra_param='job'))